ballerina-attic/ballerina-www/website/two-column-pages/docs/season-of-docs-2019.md

 ### Description

 The Ballerina programming language is continuously improving in all aspects day by day including its documentation.
-Currently, the Ballerina website contains extensive documentation, which includes a Quick Tour[1], Ballerina By Examples[2], Ballerina by Guides[3], and other miscellaneous learning perspectives[5].
+Currently, the Ballerina website contains extensive documentation, which includes a Quick Tour[1], Ballerina By Examples[2], Ballerina by Guides[3], and learning material on other miscellaneous perspectives[5].
 This project aims at identifying, proposing suggestions on ways in which Ballerina docs can be improved and enriched further, and addressing them.

 ### Deliverables

-* Come up with appropriate deliverables and get them approved by the mentors.
+- Come up with appropriate deliverables and get them approved by the mentors.
-* A blog expressing your experience and the learning gathered throughout the project and through the engagement with the Ballerina community.
+- A blog expressing your experience and the learning gathered throughout the project and through the engagement with the Ballerina community.

 ### Skills Needed